 Introduction To Section 8 Housing In Massachusetts

-As you investigate the Massachusetts Section 8 Housing Choice Voucher Program, it’s essential to understand that this program provides rental assistance to low-income families, enabling them to choose housing in the private market while paying approximately 30% to 40% of their income toward rent.
+As you investigate the Massachusetts Section 8 Housing Choice Voucher Program, it’s essential to understand that this program provides rental assistance to families with low income, enabling them to choose housing in the private market while paying approximately 30% to 40% of their income toward rent.

 You’ll find Section 8 benefits helpful, but be aware of Voucher misconceptions.
 Understanding the program’s basics will aid in maneuvering the application process and increasing your chances of receiving assistance.